milesmcc/personal/content/_index.md

 ### Currently

 I'm about to head off to Zoom School---erm, I mean college.
 I'm [not sure](https://www.nytimes.com/2020/07/07/opinion/letters/coronavirus-college-professors.html) how I feel about that.
+Currently enjoying the final moments of my gap year.

 ### Contact